-Junior Reserve Officers Training Corps (JROTC) is a four-year progressive program which is open to all students in grades 9-12.
+Junior Reserve Officers Training Corps (JROTC) is a four-year progressive program that is open to all students in grades 9-12.
 Students who complete three years of JROTC fulfill the health and physical education requirement for education.
-If your local school does not offer a JROTC program, students may participate by traveling to a school that does for part of the school day or transferring to one of the schools full time.
+If a local school does not offer a JROTC program, its students may participate by traveling to a school that does for part of the school day or by transferring to one of the schools full time.
 Programs include:

 Air Force Junior ROTC (AFJROTC) program provides leadership training and an aerospace science program for high school students.
 The mission statement of the program is to develop citizens of character dedicated to serving their nation and community.
 The yearly course of instruction (180 hours) is divided into two categories: academic (108 hours) and leadership (72 hours).
 Academic studies include one year of the history of air power and national defense, two years of science to include aerodynamics and space operations, and one year of cadet corps management.
 Leadership studies include Air Force customs and courtesies, cadet corps activities, study habits, time management, communication skills, leadership/management studies, and wellness.

 Army Junior ROTC (AJROTC) This program promotes success through learning and self-management.
 Students will develop leadership skills, learn to incorporate principles of mental and physical wellness into behaviors and decisions, and be able to characterize the role of the military and other national service organizations in building a constitutional republic.
 The curriculum supports the school’s mission and mandates by integrating technology, linking content to state standards, integrating reading and writing, and providing character and financial education while reinforcing the competencies taught in other academic subjects in which students are enrolled.